nletts/spring-batch-example/README.md

 #Spring Batch Example
 A collection of code from me learning Spring Batch (with annotations).
-I deliberately chose not to use spring boot, as I prefer to do my own configuration and setup when learning.
+I deliberately chose not to use Spring Boot, as I prefer to do my own configuration and setup when learning.

 ##Build and run:
 ```